-(1) Includes an aggregate of up to 1,968,750 shares subject to forfeiture if the over-allotment option is not exercised in full by the underwriter.
-This number has been retroactively restated to reflect the recapitalization of the Company in the form of a 1.3125-for-1 stock split (see Note 6).
+(1) Includes an aggregate of up to 1,875,000, shares subject to forfeiture if the over-allotment option is not exercised in full by the underwriter.
+This number has been retroactively restated to reflect the recapitalization of the Company in the form of a 1.3125-for-1 stock split and a cancellation of 718,750 Founder Shares (see Note 6).